eclipse-sumo/sumo/docs/web/docs/Tools/tls.md

 sumo -n net.net.xml -r routes.rou.xml -a newTLS.add.xml
 ```

+The signalization parameters, such as minimal green time, lost time, yellow time, maximal and minimal cycles, can be adjusted with the use of options.
+Option **-R** is to restrict the maximal cycle length as the given one, while Option **-u** is to use the calculated max cycle length as the cycle length for all intersections.
+With Option **-e** only the green time splits will be adapted.

 !!! caution
     The route input must contain `<vehicle>`s with `<route>`-child-elements.
 Flows and trips are not supported.
 Vehicles with departure time = 'triggered' are not considered.